 India’s third-largest state is home to two of its most fascinating cities, Mumbai and Pune.
 These are the two gems of Maharashtra.
-Mumbai is the dream city for the wannabe actors just like Los Angeles in the US.
-Pune is a educational hub, whereas Pushkar is a popular religious site.
+Mumbai is the dream city for the people who want to be actors just like Los Angeles in the US.
+Pune is an educational hub, whereas Nashik is a popular religious site.

 Home to the country’s best beaches, Goa is the beach paradise in India.
 Young people from around the world flock here to have bachelor parties or just to have a refreshing trip.